rchipka/symmetric/README.md

 Values are hashed and can only be compared to another hash on the client.

-The client can only see server side logic on abstract values, which could identified by fuzzing anyways.

 see: [How do I obscure certain code from the client](#)

 ## Quick answers: